 What is it?

-Renowned for its extravagant displays and outlandish performances the Fringe provides the ideal setting to discuss hidden and controversial research with an entirely different group who may not usually come into contact with it.
+Renowned for its extravagant displays and outlandish performances, the Edinburgh Fringe provides the ideal setting to discuss hidden and controversial research with an entirely different group who may not usually come into contact with it.

-The concept of the shows is simple; to get research out to the masses, beyond the university walls.
-Academics from different universities and organisations come together to create, write and perform individual shows, in which they try to make their expertise more accessible in a different context by discussing provocative and ‘dangerous’ topics.
+The concept of the shows is simple: to get research out to the masses, beyond the university walls.
+Academics from different universities and organisations come together to create, write and perform individual shows.
+In these shows, they try to make their expertise more accessible in a different context by discussing provocative and ‘dangerous’ topics.

 - Lots of props!

 - Cabaret compere Comedienne Susan Morrison who ensures the audience never go quiet…

 Watch Susan in fabulous High Definition explaining more about the Cabaret of Dangerous Ideas.

 CoDI will be showcasing two performances every day (3-26 August).
 Join us at daytime shows at 1:30-2:30 and then 8:10-9:10pm for our evening shows, CoDI After Dark… at the New Town Theatre (Fringe Venue 7).